From Weather Alert@1:2320/105 to All on Mon Jun 28 19:44:00 2021

 DISCUSSION AND OUTLOOK

-depression is moving toward the west-northwest near 16 mph (26 km/h)
+moving toward the west-northwest near 16 mph (26 km/h) and this

-and this general motion is expected to continue for the next couple
+general motion is expected to continue into Tuesday.
+On the

 HAZARDS AFFECTING LAND

-the coast within the warning area by late this afternoon, making
+coast within the warning area very soon making outside preparations

-RAINFALL: The depression could produce 1 to 3 inches of rainfall
+RAINFALL: Danny could produce 1 to 3 inches of rainfall with

-with locally higher amounts along the immediate coasts of Georgia
+locally higher amounts along the immediate coasts of Georgia and

 potential widespread flooding impacts, however, local flooding